Hrjha30/Voice-Assistant-with-AI-Enabled-Features/README.md

 # Voice-Assistant-with-AI-Enabled-Features

 The Project is a Python script that implements a voice-controlled assistant with various functionalities.
-Here's a description of the code:
+Here's a description of the code :

 • The script starts by importing necessary libraries, such as speech_recognition, pyttsx3, requests, json, webbrowser, os, pyjokes, datetime, pywhatkit, wikipedia, cv2, Translator from googletrans, and playsound.